squidfunk/mkdocs-material/docs/setup/adding-a-git-repository.md

 [:octicons-cpu-24: Plugin][git-authors] ·
 :octicons-beaker-24: Experimental

-The [git-authors] plugin extracts the authors of a document from git to display them at the bottom of each page.
-It's a lightweight alternative to the [git-committers] plugin.
-Install it with `pip`:
+The [git-authors] plugin is a lightweight alternative to the [git-committers] plugin and extracts the authors of a document from git to display them at the bottom of each page.

+[Insiders] offers deep integration for [git-authors].
+This means the [customized overrides](https://timvink.github.io/mkdocs-git-authors-plugin/usage.html#mkdocs-material-theme) are not necessary, and additional styling (such as nice icons) are added.
+Simply install it with `pip`:

 ```
 pip install mkdocs-git-authors-plugin